ZhangZhuoSJTU/StochFuzz/docs/tips.md

 + some go-written binary
 + ...

-How to apply the advanced rewriting strategy can be found in [README.md](../README.md#advanced-usage).
+How to adopt the advanced rewriting strategy can be found in [README.md](../README.md#advanced-usage).

 ## Timeout